humio/humio-operator/docs/api.md

         <td>string</td>
         <td>
           TokenSecretName specifies the name of the Kubernetes secret that will be created and contain the ingest token.
-The key in the secret storing the ingest token is "token".
+The key in the secret storing the ingest token is "token".<br/>
-This field is optional.<br/>
         </td>
         <td>false</td>
       </tr></tbody>